 About us

-Generative AI (GenAI) refers to a category of artifitial intelligence models designed to create new content, such as text, images, audio and more, by learning patterns from existing data.
-The most famous subset of GenAI is Large Language Models (LLMs).
-These models leverage deep learning techniques to generate human-like outputs based on natural language processing(NLP), revolutionizing creative processes and augment human capabilities across various industries.
+Generative AI (GenAI) refers to a category of artificial intelligence models designed to create new content, such as text, images, audio and more, by learning patterns from existing data.
+The most famous subset of GenAI are Large Language Models (LLMs).
+These models leverage deep learning techniques to generate human-like outputs, revolutionizing creative processes and augmenting human capabilities across various industries.

-The formation of the IFoA GenAI working party aims to harness the potential of these technologies in a structured and strategic manner.
-We aim to educate members about the latest developments in GenAI and its applications in the IFoA members practice areas.
-We also dedicate to exploring, researching, and developing GenAI solutions to drive innovation in this domain.
-By leveraging these advanced models and techniques, we hope to encourage innovations and revolutionize actuarial practices, including but not limited to enhancing predictive analytics, offering better customer services, and automating complex processing tasks, and ultimately helping to improve the organization’s business decision making process and profitability via increased analytics sophistication and operational efficiencies.
+By forming IFoA GenAI working party, we aim to harness the potential of these technologies in a structured and strategic manner and to educate members about the latest developments in GenAI and its applications across the various practice areas of the IFoA.
+We are also dedicated to exploring, researching, and developing GenAI solutions to drive innovation in the actuarial and insurance sector.
+This will include but not be limited to enhancing predictive analytics, offering better customer services, automating complex processing tasks, and ultimately helping to improve the organization’s business decision-making processes and profitability via increased sophistication of analytics and operational efficiencies.

 About this survey

-Through this survey, we seek to comprehend how GenAI is being utilized by IFoA members in their respective domains.
+Throughout this survey, we seek to understand how GenAI is being utilized by IFoA members in their respective domains.
 Additionally, we aim to understand what our members want to see and learn so we can prioritize our research initiatives effectively.
-By participating, you will help shape the future focus of our work, ensuring that we address the most relevant and impactful topics.
+By participating, you will help in shaping the future focus of our work, ensuring that we address the most relevant and impactful topics.

 We will analyse the survey results and provide feedback to the members, keeping you informed about the directions and developments driven by your input.

-As a token of appreciation, we will randomly select two participants to receive a £50 Amazon gift card.
+As a token of appreciation, you will have early access to the results before they are available to the general public.
 Your participation is valuable and will significantly contribute to our collective progress.

 Section 1 – Tell us a little more about yourself.